Cancer Research UK logo.

 What to expect

-You will usually see the doctor and have a blood test before each treatment.
+You will usually see the doctor or specialist nurse and have a blood test before each treatment.
 The doctors and pharmacists need to see the results to check that it's safe for you to have treatment.

-The amount of chemotherapy in the drip is individual for you and is worked out based on your weight, height and general health.
+The amount of chemotherapy in the drip is individual for you.
+It is worked out based on your weight, height and general health.

-You might need to take some tablets before you go into the day unit, such as anti sickness drugs.
-Even if you forget to take them, you should go for your appointment anyway.
+You might need to take some tablets before you go into the day unit, such as anti sickness medicines.
+If you forget to take them, you should still go for your appointment.
 Tell the nurse when you arrive.

 You usually have treatment while sitting in a chair.
 As you'll be in the day unit for a few hours, it's a good idea to take things to do.
-You might like to take some newspapers or a book.
+You might like to take some newspapers, a book or an electronic device to pass the time.
+You can usually bring a friend or family member with you.

 You'll get phone numbers to call if you have any problems when you're back at home.